Workiva/state_machine/README.md

 lock();

 // In order to open the door, we must first unlock it.
-// If we try to open it first, an exception will be thrown. open(); // throws IllegalStateTransition
+// If we try to open it first, the transition will not take place. open(); // Won't affect the state.
 ```

 ### Canceling State Transitions